 - Color: Its heartwood is golden yellow when seasoned.
 When exposed, it turns deep brown.
 Teak tends to get darker with age.

 - Rot Resistance and Toughness: Unlike mahogany, teak is porous, but its natural oiliness makes it resistant to water and humidity.
 It is one of the most durable and robust woods and has been a primary material for centuries for ocean-going vessels.

 - Other Popular Uses: Its beauty and workability make it an ideal furniture material.
 It is also an excellent material for carving intricate wooden objects.

 Ipe naturally grows in parts of Central and South America.
 It is also known as Brazilian walnut.
 Unlike the other three hardwoods, ipe barely floats, hence its other name: ironwood.
 Its resistance to bending makes it a perfect decking material.
 Even if left untreated, decks made with ipe can last up to forty years or more with regular use.
 The Coney Island Boardwalk in New York is made of ipe and lasted for 25 years before being replaced.
-It is remarkable considering the traffic and environmental conditions it withstood for decades.
+That means if you have seaside decking in Long Beach or a sun-baked decking in your Los Angeles, Santa Clarita or Pasadena home, you can expect it to take on considerable traffic and environmental conditions that it can withstand for decades.
 Because of its excellent weatherability, ipe can also be a perfect material for other exterior applications such as sidings.

 - Color: It is a lustrous rich brown with a greenish tinge and lighter or darker stripes.